David-Tam/ML-Bank-Churn/README.md

 2. Gamma = 1 and subsample = 0.9 to allow a flexible/complex model.
 The depth = 5 and reg_lambda = 10 to prevent overfitting.
 3. Scale_pos_weight = 5 since it is expected that more than 80% of clients stay (else the bank has a SEROUS problem).
 4. Only half features are used to train each tree.
-5. If there is no improvement in 10 rounds, stop training.
-6. Since it is a binary classification.
+5. Since it is a binary classification.
 Evaluation metric is set to be AUC.
+The training will stop when no improvement in 10 rounds.
 ![alt text](images/4a.png)

 In this project, 90% of the data is used for training and 10% for testing.
 Of course, our response variable is 'Exited' as we want to prediction if a client is staying (or not):